-Water for our factories processing and nurseries is drawn from local rivers and from Univanich reservoirs that have been constructed for operational use.
-The palm oil factories water usage does fluctuate year on year, depending on the process management, boiler efficiency and sterilizing methods used at each factory.
+Water for our factories processing and nurseries, is drawn from local rivers and from Univanich reservoirs that have been constructed for operational use and thanks to the higher rainfall in 2022 we were able to replenish our reservoirs sufficiently.

+The palm oil factories water usage does fluctuate year on year, depending on the volume of FFB, process management, boiler efficiency and sterilizing methods used at each factory.

-Univanich's current target is to maintain usage below 1.4m3 per tonne of FFB processed.
-This has been maintained for the past five years.
-We have also targeted to reduce water consumption and over the 5-year period we have seen a 15% reduction in water usage at our processing factories.
+Univanich's current target is to maintain usage below 1.40m3 per tonne of FFB processed.
+In 2022 the average water usage per MT of FFB processed was 0.98 m3 per MT of FFB processed.
+This is a reduction from 1.09 m3 of water used in 2021.

+A reduction has been maintained for the past five years where we have seen a 15% reduction in water usage at our processing factories.
 This reduction is through active monitoring and improved management attention.